SteveT3ch/100-days-of-code/log.md

 After that, I was able to eventually make the other 3 functions.
 The most interesting thing I learned was that you can access nested objects by using object = object.nestLocation.
 Despite feeling like a very slow learner, I learned a very important concept and feel that I got a better understanding of nested objects.

+### Day 9: August 23, 2018 - Thursday

+**Today's Progress**:

+Wrote a Python script to automate book giveaways using Selenium.

+**Thoughts**:
+I wrote this a while back but I accidentally deleted it when I was migrating over to Linux.
+Unfortunately, I don't remember how to make most of it so it still feels completely new to me.
+I need to replicate this in Javascript at some point, and make it a web app.
+Ultimately, I didn't end up doing much today because I had evening plans with friends.